 What Happens During a Tinnitus Assessment?

-During your personalized tinnitus assessment, our Doctors of Audiology will begin by discussing your symptoms and any factors that might contribute to it.
+During our comprehensive H.E.A.R.
+Method™ Treatment Program tinnitus assessment, our Doctors of Audiology will begin by discussing your symptoms and any factors that might contribute to it.
 To make sure that your treatment is as effective as possible, you should make sure that you can describe your tinnitus to our team, with factors like when you experience it, how long you’ve had symptoms, any changes that happen, and when it’s loudest.
+This is all part of our approach to hearing assessments that take more than just your hearing ability into account when personalizing a hearing solution for you.
+We consider your lifestyle, family dynamic, and gathered data to truly understand the issue and solve it holistically.

 You should also be ready to discuss your family history and any health concerns you have.
 Sometimes, tinnitus can be a symptom of other conditions or medications, so your Doctor of Audiology will want a complete picture of your health.
 Then, we’ll examine your ears for any physical anomalies or blockages that might be causing ear ringing.